Rental Guides · Last updated 2 June 2026

 What happens if the landlord wants to sell the property?

 Your contract survives a sale.
 The new owner must honour the existing lease terms.
-You also have a right of first refusal (tanteo y retracto) to buy the property at the same price.
+You also have a right of first refusal (tanteo y retracto) to buy the property at the same price as any third-party offer.

 Is it better to use a letting agent or rent directly from the owner?

 Both work.
-Agents charge around one month rent as a fee but handle the paperwork and often speak English.
-Direct from owner is cheaper but you need decent Spanish and should get the contract checked independently.
+Agents typically charge around one month's rent as a fee but handle the paperwork and usually speak English.
+Renting direct from an owner cuts that cost but requires reasonable Spanish and an independent check of the contract before signing.

 Are short-term rentals covered by the LAU?

-Rentals under one year for seasonal or holiday use fall under different rules.
-If you are renting as your primary residence, the LAU applies regardless of what the contract says about duration.
+Rentals under one year for seasonal or holiday use fall under different rules and are not covered by the full LAU residential protections.
+If you are renting as your primary residence, the LAU applies regardless of what the contract says about its stated duration.